| Barry MacDonnell's

 For WordPerfect X8 (for example) the manual removal procedure should be found in the Corel Knowledgebase (a.k.a.
 Support site at support.corel.com).
-Search the WordPerfect section (here) for "remove WordPerfect" or "How to remove WordPerfect" or similar.
+Search the WordPerfect section (here) for "remove WordPerfect" or "How to manually remove WordPerfect" or similar.

 You should find articles there such as "WordPerfect Office X8: How to manually remove WordPerfect Office X8," "How to remove WordPerfect Office [X6 or X5]," etc. For other recent versions try using the appropriate abbreviation (X4, X3, etc.) when searching that support site.